darioncassel/sok-differential-testing/index.md

 The form of vulnerabilities is *exceptional traces*, as mentioned, answers and error codes from the implementations are recorded.

-##### 4. Threat Assessment of Vulnerabilities
+##### 4. Threat Assessment

-The threat assessment of vulnerabilities must be done *manually*.
-If a given implementation has a discrepancy, it must be carefully tested (manually) to determine what caused that discrepancy.
+The threat assessment of vulnerabilities had to be done *manually*.
+If a given implementation had a discrepancy, it had to be carefully tested (manually) to determine what caused that discrepancy.

 *B. Not-quite-so broken TLS - Fuzzing*